prakharsinha20/twitter_text_analytics/README.txt

 Some basic insights that we extracted from the data - data_analytics.ipynb

 *Please update your API keys before running the code in credentials/twython_credentials.json

+For this academic project, I used the keywords 'bitcoin' and 'ethereum'.